The Roding Valley Cycle Hub Project.

 • reducing pollution and the output of carbon dioxide & other greenhouse gases

-We’ve had very positive meetings with local schools, Essex County Council staff and Sustrans (the charity who operate the National Cycle Network), but nothing can happen until a detailed feasibility study is carried out, and this costs money.
-Sustrans have estimated over seven thousand pounds to complete the study.
+We’ve had very positive meetings with local schools, Essex County Council staff, Sustrans (the charity who operate the National Cycle Network), and local councils, especially Buckhurst Hill Parish Council and Loughton Town Council.

 - Do you have any experience or expertise to help us?